blockprotocol/blockprotocol/packages/mock-block-dock/README.md

 These dummy entities/links will be in the data store, and your block can discover them by calling `aggregateEntityTypes` or `aggregateEntities`.

-If you prefer, you can provide your own `initialEntities` and/or `initialEntityTypes` and/or `initialLinks` as props.
+If you prefer, you can provide your own `initialEntities` and/or `initialEntityTypes` and/or `initialLinks` and/or `initialLinkedAggregations` as props.

 ```jsx
 <MockBlockDock